education.vic.gov.au

 Engaging an external provider for wellbeing and engagement animals

-Schools may choose to engage an external provider or therapist who brings a wellbeing and engagement animal or therapy animal onsite.
+Schools may choose to engage an external provider or therapist who brings a wellbeing and engagement animal (for example, school or emotional support animal) or therapy animal onsite.

 Procurement